msaroufim/MLblog/_posts/2015-03-18-alternatives-to-numbers.md

     (cons (quote ()) n)))
 {% endhighlight %}

->Q: How would you substract one?
+>Q: How would you subtract one?

 >A: Remove one ()

 {% highlight scheme %}